matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 ### Fetch all threads in a room

-To fetch all threads in a room it is proposed to use the [`/messages`](https://matrix.org/docs/spec/client_server/latest#get-matrix-client-r0-rooms-roomid-messages) API and expand the room event filtering to include relations.
-The `RoomEventFilter` will take additional parameters:
+To fetch all threads in a room, use the [`/messages`](https://matrix.org/docs/spec/client_server/latest#get-matrix-client-r0-rooms-roomid-messages) API and expand the room event filtering to include relations.
+The `RoomEventFilter`

-* `relation_types`: A list of relation types which must be exist pointing to the event being filtered.
+* `relation_types`: A list of relation types which must exist pointing to the event being filtered.
 If this list is absent then no filtering is done on relation types.
 * `relation_senders`: A list of senders of relations which must exist pointing to the event being filtered.
 If this list is absent then no filtering is done on relation types.